terramate-io/terramate/docs/backend-config.md

 ## Basic Usage

-To generate a backend configuration you need to define a **backend** block, very similarly to how you would do on terraform, but inside a **terrastack** block, like this:
+To generate a backend configuration you need to define a **backend** block, very similar to how you would do on Terraform, but inside a **terrastack** block, like this:

 ```hcl